maratbadretdinov/GCD/README.md

 Activity ids will be replaced by activity labels using factor level adjustment.

 Thirdly, it will extract measurements only for mean and std functions.
-Then merge subject, activity and measurement data sets together into so called whole_set.
+Then it'll merge subject, activity and measurement data sets together into so called whole_set.

 Fourthly, it will split whole_set into a list of data frames categorized by subject_id and activty.
-Then from that list it'll create a matrix where every column represents an average value for every of 66 functions.
+Then, from that list it'll create a matrix where every column represents an average value for every of 66 functions.

-In the end it will create resulting dataframe from names of grouping categories and calculated matrix with mean values for every function/category.
+In the end, script will create resulting dataframe from names of grouping categories and calculated matrix with mean values for every function/category.
 That dataframe will be written into tidy_dataset.txt file.